RYAN, MICHAEL

 We advocate for ourselves if something isn’t working.

-Are respectful and mannerly
+We are respectful and mannerly

 -